 Eligibility: Presented to an installation that has made a significant contribution to environmental restoration.
-All types (industrial, non-industrial) and sizes (large, small) of installations in the United States and its territories are eligible in this award category.
-The winner will receive a trophy and a Secretary of Defense certificate.
-Honorable mentions will receive a Secretary of Defense certificate.
+All types (industrial, non-industrial) and sizes (large, small) of installations in the U.S. and its territories are eligible in this award category.
+The winner will receive a trophy and a Secretary of Defense certificate; honorable mentions will receive a Secretary of Defense certificate.

-Judging Criteria: The judges will evaluate nominations based on the following criteria (see Judging Guidance for additional detail):
+Judging Criteria: The judges will evaluate nominations based on the six criteria in the Judging Guidance.
+In evaluating the nomination, judges should focus on the following factors:

+- 1. Program Management:

+- a.
+How well the nominee managed the program.

+- 2. Technical Merit:

+- a.
+The program's technical merits.

+- 3. Orientation to Mission:

+- a.
+How well the program supported the military readiness/civil works mission.

+- 4. Transferability:

+- a.
+How effectively the nominee disseminated lessons learned to others.

+- 5. Stakeholder Interaction:

-- 1. How well the nominee managed the program. - 2.
-The program's technical merits. - 3.
-How well the program supported the military readiness/civil works mission. - 4.
-How effectively the nominee disseminated lessons learned to others. - 5.
-The nominee's success in involving base personnel, residents, and the local community in the program. - 6.
+- a.
+The nominee's success in involving installation personnel, residents of military housing, and the local community in the program.

+- 6. Impact/Outcomes:

+- a.
 The nominee's plans to ensure that the impacts of program accomplishments extend beyond the achievement period.

-Introduction: Introduce the installation by describing its mission, approximate civilian and military population (unless classified), and total acreage.
-Describe the environmental, geographical, political, economic, and the community setting of the nominee.
+- 1. Installation mission. - 2.
+Approximate civilian and military population (unless classified). - 3.
+Total acreage - 4.
+The environmental, geographical, political, economic, and the community setting of the nominee.

 Background: Provide background information about the installation's restoration program.
 Summarize the nominee's environmental restoration challenges.
 Describe the organization, staffing, and management approach of the nominee's environmental restoration program.
-Describe community involvement programs, such as restoration advisory boards (RABs) or technical review committees.
+Describe community involvement programs, such as restoration advisory boards or technical review committees.
 List any environmental restoration agreements and the dates of their preparation or last revision.
 List any relevant environmental restoration plans, schedules, or associated documents, (e.g., records of decision and engineering evaluation/cost analysis).
 Describe any initiatives undertaken in the environmental restoration program.

 Summary of Accomplishments: Describe the nominee's most outstanding accomplishments during the achievement period.
 Summarize how the nominee implemented innovative techniques (if applicable), whether or not any of them were successful, and if so, how they were successful.
-Summarize the objectives of the nominee's environmental restoration program and the degree of success reached for each objective in FY 2012-FY 2013.
-Explain how the nominee's accomplishments are distinct from past successes or significantly support the mission.
-Illustrative examples of accomplishments can be found at Tab D3; however, the nominee is not limited to those examples.
+Summarize the objectives of the nominee's environmental restoration program and the degree of success reached for each objective during FY 2013-2014.
+Explain how the nominee's accomplishments significantly support the mission and are distinct from past successes.
+Illustrative examples of accomplishments can be found at Tab D2; however, the nominee is not limited to those examples.